 Near the head of the eastern defile we had the good fortune to kill two bison cows; these animals often frequent the gorges of the mountains for the fresh grass, water, and the free(dom) from flies; but are careful not to be shut in by impassable rocks; and on being hunted uniformly make for the open country; yet when found in a narrow place I have seen the Bisons take to the rocky hills and go up to places where they could barely stand, the bison is a headlong animal.
 9

 Determining what levels of historic (hunting, gathering and burning) and current human influences that should be maintained will remain a critical issue for land managers charged with sustaining and restoring ecosystems.
+Historical wildlife observations, such as those made David Thompson in the Canadian Rockies, or Osborne Russell on the Yellowstone plateau 10 can provide a long-term perspective to these deliberations.

 Map and Footnotes